keerthik/keerthik.github.io/essays/mplaysociety.md

 <div class="essay-subtext">cross-posted: <a href="https://medium.com/@keerthiko">on Medium</a></div>

--- activities > friendships
+-- activities -> friendships
--- friendships and distance
+-- friendships and distance - frozen without activities -- technology and activities - variety of collaborative distance activities -- esports and friendships
---
+-- those around gamers -- LoL/SC2 matches

 Usually my writing targets core gamers interested in discussing a nuanced facet of game impact or design.
 This post, however, is probably more for those who do not identify as gamers.